 There’s no rule that, applied blindly, will get us more clicks.
 As Clint Eastwood says, “if you want a guarantee, buy a toaster.”
 But you can find the story that connects your brand with your audience.

 MadPipe is looking out for you with stories like these, because good brands deserve to prosper.
-Get us involved more directly, if you want leadership in these and other means of connecting an audience with your brand story.
+Get us involved more directly, if you want leadership in crafting your email marketing, or in other means of connecting an audience with your brand story.